-This 1930s wire-braced, low-wing racing airplane is a 1:32 scale model of the “Texaco 13” aircraft displayed at the Museum of Science and Industry in Chicago.
-The body of the plane is white with red stripes and “Texaco No. 13” is written on the side, “NR 1313” on the left-wing, and has the 1930s Texaco Logo on the right-wing.
+This item is a replica of the “Texaco 13” aircraft displayed at the Museum of Science and Industry in Chicago.
+Accordingly, it says “Texaco No. 13” on the side, “NR 1313” on the left-wing, and has the 1930s Texaco Logo on the right-wing.

 The Texaco Plane Coin Bank is in excellent condition.
 It makes a perfect gift for collectors, aviation buffs, and model plane enthusiasts.

 In the ’30s, Texaco sponsored a new aircraft that was being developed by Travel Air designer Herb Rawdon and pilot Frank Hawks (considered the “fastest airman in the world” for breaking aviation records during WWI).

 That aircraft was referred to as the “Mystery Ship” because Hawks and Rawdon were very secretive about the details while it was being built.

 You might also enjoy our other Model Plane Coin Bank.